fsanzl/Dissertation/README.md

 ```

 # About the dissertation
-The thesis was defended at the [Department of Romance Studies](https://romanistik.univie.ac.at/) of the University of Vienna on 13 March 2024.
+The PhD thesis composed with this source code was defended at the [Department of Romance Studies](https://romanistik.univie.ac.at/) of the University of Vienna on 13 March 2024.
 It aimed at producing a corpus for the project [Sound and Meaning in Spanish Golden Age Literature](https://doi.org/10.55776/P32563).
 The published dissertation can be found [here](https://doi.org/10.25365/thesis.75102).

 ## How to cite the dissertation
 ### BibTeX